 The term may sound as though it involves nothing more momentous than a weekend trip to Ikea, but pre-packaged administrations have become one of the most controversial topics in UK business.
 Nick Huber reports.

-Pre-packs – when a sale of a business and its assets are agreed before it enters insolvency proceedings, allowing a sale within days – have been widely used since the financial crisis started in 2008.
-In 2011, about one quarter of all administrations were pre-packs, of which around 85% are sold to parties already linked to the company (normally directors), according to Insolvency Service figures cited by the Turnaround Management Association.
+Pre-packs – when a sale of a business and its assets is agreed before it enters insolvency proceedings, allowing a sale within days – have been widely used since the financial crisis started in 2008.
+In 2011, about one quarter of all administrations were pre-packs, of which around 85% were sold to parties already linked to the company (normally directors), according to Insolvency Service figures cited by the Turnaround Management Association (TMA).
 Examples of big pre-pack deals include bed retailer Dreams, JJB Sports and stockbroker Seymour Pierce.

 Critics claim that pre-packs often allow incompetent and greedy directors to resurrect their business through a buy-back; “stitching up” unsecured creditors who typically lose out.

 Supporters of pre-packs say that they enable a quick rescue - saving jobs and helping to boost economic growth.